videosdk-live/videosdk-docs/prebuilt_docs/guide/prebuilt-video-and-audio-calling/features/customize-audio-video.md

 :::info

 - For meetings with fewer than or equal to four participants, setting `multiStream:false` is regarded as best practice.
+- This parameter is only available from v0.3.29.

 :::